 The morning that I had to leave for my trip, while packing all of my stuff up, I came to the realization that I’ve an addiction to buying good cookbooks and that I could barely fit all of the cookbooks I’d bought during my trip.
 I’m talking about the kind of cookbooks make you swoon over the gorgeous photographs and beautiful writing.
 The ones with recipes that constantly give inspiration, and have you going back to cook more and more.

-You’d think that after making and eating the pancakes on a regular basis would have left us bored, but they say that the simplest recipes are the ones you find yourself constantly going back to.
-It’s recipes like Bee’s Scallion Pancakes, well– all of the recipes in her book, that have you going back to cook your favorites!
+You’d think that after making and eating the scallion pancakes on a regular basis would have left us bored, but they say that the simplest recipes are the ones you find yourself constantly going back to.
+It’s recipes like Bee’s Chinese Scallion Pancakes recipe, well– all of the recipes in her book, that have you going back to cook your favorites!

 Once mixed together, the shaggy mess is kneaded for about ten minutes, until round and smooth.